Mathematics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 150 or direct placement based on multiple measures.
+Prerequisite(s): Intermediate algebra or higher or direct placement based on multiple measures.

 College level course in algebra for majors in the liberal arts.
 Polynomial, rational, radical, exponential, absolute value, and logarithmic functions; systems of equations; theory of polynomial equations; analytic geometry.